ish-xyz/ish-ar.io/content/blog/kprobes_in_a_nutshell/index.md

 3. We need to find out which function we want to count/intercept.

-	* In this example I wanted to count everytime a program is executed.
-So I've searched the function I wanted like this:
+	* In this example, I wanted to count every time a program is executed.
+So I've searched the function I wanted to like this:
 		```
 		strace ls 2>&1 | less